 Different levels of materiality have been set for classes of transactions and balances.
-This is due to the fact that FP has a relatively limited operational budget supporting a large capital base.
+This is because FP has a relatively limited operational budget supporting a large capital base.
 It is therefore essential to identify and set different materiality levels for transactions and balances as the risk related to each will differ.